thephpleague/url/4.0/components/path.md

 ### The basename

 To ease working with path you can get the trailing segment of a Path object by using the `Path::getBasename` method, this method takes no argument.
-If the segment ends in suffix, the suffix is included.
+If the segment ends with an extension, it will be included in the output.

 ~~~php
 use League\Url\Path;